MetPX/sarracenia/doc/sr_postv3.7.rst

 ----------------

-The MetPX project ( https://github.com/MetPX ) has a sub-project called Sarracenia which is intended as a testbed and reference implementation for this protocol.
+The MetPX project ( https://github.com/MetPX ) has a sub-project called Sarracenia which is intended as a testbed and reference implementation for this protocol using AMQP.
 This implementation is licensed using the General Public License (Gnu GPL v2), and is thus free to use, and can be used to confirm interoperability with any other implementations that may arise.
 While Sarracenia itself is expected to be very usable in a variety of contexts, there is no intent for it to implement any features not described by this documentation.

+The MetPX project also has the wmo_mesh sub-project, which implements a minimal subset of the same message format, but works with MQTT in place of AMQP.

 This Manual page is intended to completely specify the format of messages and their intended meaning so that other producers and consumers of messages can be implemented.